-The 'do not significant harm' principle applies only to those investments underlying the financial product that take into account the EU criteria for environmentally sustainable economic activities.
-The investments underlying the remaining portion of this financial product do not take into account the EU criteria for environmentally sustainable economic activities.
+The 'do not significant harm' principle applies only to those investments underlying the Sub-Fund that take into account the EU criteria for environmentally sustainable economic activities.
+The investments underlying the remaining portion of this Sub-Fund do not take into account the EU criteria for environmentally sustainable economic activities.

-Any other sustainable investments must also not significantly harm any environmental or social objectives
+Any other sustainable investments must also not significantly harm any environmental or social objectives.